thenaterhood/nwblog-nodb/README.md

 as the file will be directly included in the blog application.

+This application is now capable of handling blogs
+OR flat files.
+It relies on thenaterweb's database setting in order to determine which to use.

+Settings can be placed in the (well commented) blog-config.php file.

+The application supports multiple blogs.
+In order to use this capability, add additional config.php files with the syntax BlogName-config.php, and register BlogName as an application alias of blog in the index.php file.

+Doesn't make sense?
+Check out thenaterweb wiki for more information.

 License
 -------------
 Licensed under the BSD License.
 See the LICENSE